June 11

 If we were to be given safety always, we would never find ourselves in positions in which we have to test ourselves, in which we would have to learn and grow.
 Danger in whatever form causes us to make decisions and re-evaluate our priorities and beliefs.
 But if our reaction to danger always is fear, we don't give ourselves the chance to deal with that danger in a productive way.
 Instead, we retreat from confronting it, and we end up losing the chance to take something from it.

-If we can calm the storm within ourselves by finding peace and trusting life and God, danger of whatever sort no longer holds the power that it once did.
+If we can calm the storm within ourselves by finding peace and trusting life and God and loved ones, danger of whatever sort no longer holds the power that it once did.
 Instead of causing us to feel terror, it will cause us to examine the ways that we will confront it, and hopefully overcome it.

 Questions to ponder: